solarmon/WHDLoad-Game-Launcher/README.md

 # Features

-* Locates the slave file automatically - no need to rename it to game.slave
+* Locates the .slave file automatically - **no need to rename it to game.slave**
-* Supports multiple WHDLoad game slave files
+* Supports multiple WHDLoad game slave files.
+Methods supported:
    * Target Slave: The WHDLoad game slave file selected based the Volume name of DH1:
    * Slave Selector: WHDLoad game slave files selection via ABS (Amiga Boot Selector)
       * Joystick or Keyboard used for selection